 Summary: Jesus commanded His Church to “go and make disciples,” not just to make new Christians—as important as that is.
 The word “disciple(s)” in the King James Bible occurs in 256 verses.
 “Christian(s)” occurs in only 3 verses.
 These are some truths for us there to ponder that may cause a radical rethinking of just why we are on this earth and how we should direct our efforts.

-As disciples (vs. 16) we are commanded to “make disciples” everywhere, getting them immersed into the fullness of the Trinity (Father, Son, and Holy Spirit), and teaching them to obey everything Jesus has commanded us to do.
+As disciples (vs. 16) we are commanded to “make disciples” everywhere, getting them baptized/immersed into the fullness of the Trinity (Father, Son, and Holy Spirit), and teaching them to obey everything Jesus has commanded us to do.

 Jesus’ Great Commission command is not to “make Christians,” but to “make disciples.”

-The word “Christian(s)” occurs only 3 times in the Bible.
+As noted above, the word “Christian(s)” occurs only 3 times in the Bible.
 But the word “disciple(s)” occurs in 256 verses of the King James Version, all but one of those in the New Testament.
 In the vast majority of instances, the word referred to a dedicated, obedient follower/student/apprentice of Jesus Christ, who listened to His teachings and was committed to obeying them.

 Strong’s concordance defines disciple as a learner, a pupil.
 Vine’s Expository Dictionary of New Testament Words defines the disciple as a learner, one who follows someone’s teaching.
 Vine’s adds that “a disciple was not only a pupil, but an adherent; hence they are spoken of as imitators of their teacher.”
 Both in Jesus’ time on earth and in our day the disciple was/is intended to describe one who hungers for and receives and attempts to put into practice the Lord’s teachings.